'It Took My Life Over': Inside NBA Players' Fortnite Addiction

 When the Cavaliers were in town the prior weekend, Hart had a chance to reunite with his old buddy, Larry Nance Jr., who the Lakers traded to Cleveland at the deadline.

 "Saturday, he was over for probably 12 hours," Hart recalls.
-"Me, him and two other friends had four TVs in my living room, four different Xboxs, all playing as one squad."
+"Me, him and two other friends had four TVs in my living room, four different Xboxes, all playing as one squad."

 Indeed, Fortnite has helped Nance and Hart stay close despite the trade.
 Some evenings, when Nance finishes his (basketball) game and Hart has some free time, they'll link up online like the good old days.
 Hart admits Nance is probably the better player, but with Nance out of the picture, he holds the Lakers' Fortnite crown.